Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Introduction

-One of the most popular models in this regard are lattice-based models.
-Models like the Bell \cite{bell1972statistical,bell1976three,meijer1981phase} and Besseling-Lykema \cite{besseling1994equilibrium} models consider water molecules to be always constrained to be tetrahedral molecules with orientational interactions between nearest neighbours.
-This results in two competing orientational orderings at low-temperatures which subsequently results in two phases which can be interpreted to be the HDL and LDL phases.
-Another class of models which allows for non-tetrahedrality was studied by Stanley, Sastry, Debenedetti and co-workers \cite{borick1995lattice,sastry1993limits,sastry1996singularity,franzese2002liquid}.
+An interesting class of models which allows for non-tetrahedrality was studied by Stanley, Sastry, Franzese and co-workers \cite{borick1995lattice,sastry1993limits,sastry1996singularity,franzese2002liquid,stokely2010effect}.
 These models differ from the previous ones because the HDL and LDL phases vary in their local tetrahedrality.
 The density and compressibility anomalies result from assigning different volumes to tetrahedral and non-tetrahedral configurations.
-Other lattice models only model coarse-grained properties of the liquid phases \cite{ciach2008simple}, or have unphysical characterizations of orientational degrees of freedom \cite{henriques2005liquid}.\\

-Atomistic based simulations of liquid water have revealed many interesting structural properties of the hydrogen bond network\cite{Hassanali2012,Paesani2016}.
-In a recent study, Gasporotto and co-workers\cite{gasparotto2016probing} used ab initio molecular dynamics (AIMD) simulations to examine coordination defects in water at various temperatures as well as the structural correlations between the defects.
-At ambient conditions, about 60\% of the water molecules are locally tetrahedral (they accept and donate 2 hydrogen bonds).
-There is however, an appreciable population of both undercoordinated and overcoordinated defects such as water molecules that accept 1 and donate 2 hydrogen bonds or others that accept 3 and donate 2 hydrogen bonds.
-The defects tend to cluster with each other and are characterized by a specific temperature dependence.
-The presence of local coordination defects was also observed in previous studies by Henchman and co-workers\cite{Henchman2010}. \\
+The model developed in this paper is related to this class of models, and we discuss these models further when we investigate the phase diagram for our model in section V.\\

-In all the lattice models of water that have been developed up to this point, a realistic description of the local coordination environment of the water molecules, like that described earlier, is not taken into account.
+In most lattice models of water developed up to this point, a realistic description of the local coordination environment of the water molecules, like that described earlier, is not taken into account.
 Since most of these models are not built on any input from microscopic information, a comparison between the reality of supercooled water and the symmetry structure of the phases seen in the models is challenging to justify.
 A recent examination of some of these models \cite{pretti2009revisiting} has in fact shown that the proposed low-temperature phases obtained using these models actually correspond to amorphous solids or glasses \cite{pagnani2010discrete} rather than liquids.\\